gogagum/dynamic-segment-tree/README.md

 - Custom allocators checks.
 - Add doxygen documentation.
 - Add more classes with operations which are often used with segment tree.
-- Test a combine operation option which supports taking not lengths of segments but their borders.